Are you ready to join an organization where you can make an extraordinary impact every single day?

 This is satisfying work that makes a real difference in people's lives.
 You can achieve professional growth with personal fulfillment.
 You will connect with people and make a lifesaving impact.
 You will partner with individuals, schools, lawmakers, healthcare providers and others to ensure everyone has access to healthier lifestyle choices and proper healthcare.

-The American Heart Association (AHA) has an excellent opportunity for a Advocacy Trainer in our National Center office located in Dallas, TX (Remote/Home Based is acceptable).
+The American Heart Association (AHA) has an awesome opportunity for Regulatory Affairs Manager in our Washington, DC office.

 Essential Job Duties: